dchristian3188/dchristian3188.github.io/_drafts/SysAdmin Basics - Finding A Specific Date.md

 ## Checking The Whole Year

 Here's a trick I use when I want check something that recurs every month.
-Path Tuesday is a great example of this.
+Patch Tuesday is a great example of this.
 Since ```Get-SpecificDate``` accepts pipeline input, one thing we can do is pipe our months into the function.
 Also since we're working with dates, we can use the ```ToLongDateString``` method to cleanup the output.